About Kaleidoscope Notes

 note verb: to notice or observe with care

 Notes are information filtered through our current awareness.
-What do I find important right now?
+What am I noticing right now?
 What am I learning?
-What am I noticing?
+Where is my attention at this moment?

-Notes are a glimpse into what we're thinking and dreaming into existence.
+Notes are a glimpse into what we're thinking & dreaming into existence.
 A snapshot of an idea in a moment in time.

 Kaleidoscope Notes

-Kaleidoscopes are ever-changing works of art.
-Every time you look through one, the reflections will never be the same.
+Kaleidoscopes create ever-changing works of art.
+Every time you look through one, the reflections you witness are never the same.
 There may be similar patterns and colors.
 But each turn produces a unique form, a moment in time never to be replicated.

 And notes are the same.
 They are written during a moment in time, never to be replicated in the exact same way.

-May we explore and expand the beauty of our hearts, minds, bodies, and beyond.
+May we explore and expand the beauty within our hearts, minds, bodies, and beyond.
 Ever changing.
 Ever beautiful.